etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/accounting/setup.md

 ##### **Income Statement Elements**

-Now let us briefly explain the creation of the nodes/elements of an **Income Statement**.
+Now, let us briefly explain the creation of the nodes/elements of an **Income Statement**.

 An organization's income statement shows the company's financial performance over a period of time (usually one year), therefore it has two main sections: